rollbar/docs/on-premises/email.md

 When configuring your installation (running configure.sh), be sure to specify the `--smtp_host`, `--smtp_user`, and `--smtp_password` options.
-This will setup your on-premise Rollbar instance to use your external SMTP provider.
+This will set up your on-premises Rollbar instance to use your external SMTP provider.

 ## Amazon SES